 - Policy 13.M.1.
 Short-term rentals are subject to Chapter 25 of the General Plan Land Use Element and Mono County Code Chapter 5.65, with the following specifications based on the context of individual neighborhoods (see General Plan map), which vary in character. - Action 13.M.1.a.
-Type II short-term rentals are prohibited throughout June Lake in residential land use designations (e.g., SFR, ER, RR, MFR-L or RMH).
-Type III short-term rentals, which are non-owner occupied and specific to the owner/non-transferrable (pursuant to Mono County Code Chapter 5.65), may be permitted in specific locations (see below). - Action 13.M.1.a.
-Prohibit Type I and Type III rentals in the Williams Tract and Petersen Tract. - Action 13.M.1.b.
-Defer short-term rental housing decisions for the Highlands to the appropriate tract map and specific plan procedures. - Action 13.M.1.c.
-No public input was received from the Dream Mountain neighborhood, and therefore short-term rentals may be permitted subject to the countywide discretionary permit(s) for short-term rentals. - Action 13.M.1.d.
-In the Clark Tract, Type I and Type III rentals may be permitted year-round on Nevada Street/Silver Meadow subject to the discretionary permit(s) for short-term rentals and June Lake Area Plan policies.
-In the rest of the Clark Tract, only Type I rentals may be permitted subject to the discretionary permit(s) for short-term rentals, June Lake Area Plan policies, and the following additional requirements: summer only (April 16 through October 31), the number of approvals shall be limited to eight parcels total (3% of existing parcels) including existing Transient Rental Overlay Districts (TRODs), and Type III rentals are prohibited.
-See MCC Chapter 5.65 for other operational requirements specific to the Clark Tract. - Action 13.M.1.e.
-In the South 158 neighborhood, Type III rentals are prohibited.
-The CAC was evenly split on Type I rentals, and therefore Type I's may be permitted subject to discretionary permit(s) for short-term rentals and June Lake Area Plan policies. - Action 13.M.1.f.
-Type I and Type III rentals may be permitted in the Leonard Avenue neighborhood subject to discretionary permit(s) for short-term rentals and June Lake Area Plan policies. - Action 13.M.1.g.
+Not Owner-Occupied short-term rentals are prohibited throughout June Lake in residential land use designations (e.g., SFR, ER, RR, or RMH) except in specified locations (see below). - Action 13.M.1.b.
+Owner-Occupied short-term rentals, which are specific to the owner/non-transferrable (pursuant to Mono County Code Chapter 5.65), may be permitted in specific locations (see below). - Action 13.M.1.c.
+Prohibit Owner-Occupied and Not Owner-Occupied rentals in the Williams Tract and Petersen Tract. - Action 13.M.1.d.
+Defer short-term rental housing decisions for the Highlands to the appropriate tract map and specific plan procedures. - Action 13.M.1.e.
+No public input was received from the Dream Mountain neighborhood, and therefore short-term rentals may be permitted subject to the countywide discretionary permit(s) for short-term rentals. - Action 13.M.1.f.
+In the Clark Tract, Owner-Occupied and Not Owner-Occupied rentals may be permitted year-round on Nevada Street/Silver Meadow subject to the discretionary permit(s) for short-term rentals and June Lake Area Plan policies.
+In the rest of the Clark Tract, only Owner-Occupied rentals may be permitted subject to the discretionary permit(s) for short-term rentals, June Lake Area Plan policies, and the following additional requirements: summer only (April 16 through October 31), the number of approvals shall be limited to eight parcels total (3% of existing parcels) including existing Transient Rental Overlay Districts (TRODs), and Not Owner-Occupied rentals are prohibited.
+See MCC Chapter 5.65 for other operational requirements specific to the Clark Tract. - Action 13.M.1.g.
+In the South 158 neighborhood, Not Owner-Occupied rentals are prohibited.
+The CAC was evenly split on Owner-Occupied rentals, and therefore Owner-Occupied rentals may be permitted subject to discretionary permit(s) for short-term rentals and June Lake Area Plan policies. - Action 13.M.1.h.
+Owner-Occupied and Not Owner-Occupied rentals may be permitted in the Leonard Avenue neighborhood subject to discretionary permit(s) for short-term rentals and June Lake Area Plan policies. - Action 13.M.1.i.
 The Rodeo Grounds development could potentially be an appropriate location for short-term rentals, and the opportunity should be explored.